anytizer/ocunit/README.md

     php composer.phar update

-# Configurations
+## Step 2: Configurations

-Before running any tests scripts, you should consider editing [config.ini](config.ini) and [stores.ini](stores.ini) to tell something about your opencart installation.
+Right after installation, you should consider editing [config.ini](ini/config.ini) and [stores.ini](ini/stores.ini) and [products.ini](ini/products.ini) to tell something about your opencart installation.
+Merchants may depend on editing these ini files to change the behaviour of OpenCart.

-# Test Execution
+## Step 3: Test Execution

     cd admin
     php ../phpunit.phar cases/admin/